Ecwid/ecwid-api-docs/includes/_jsapi.md

 Since the calculation needs a server connection, it might fail due to network conditions.
 In this case, null is passed into the callback instead of **Order** object.

+# Get Cart Details

+Find out more about cart in its current state.

 ## Cart Object

 Cart object is a snapshot of essential shopping cart properties, passed via various callbacks.
-Cart object does not provide direct memory access to the actual cart that Ecwid uses — i.e. changing this exact objectwill not alter the actual cart Ecwid uses for placing the order.
+Cart object does not provide direct memory access to the actual cart that Ecwid uses — i.e. changing this exact object will not alter the actual cart Ecwid uses for placing the order.

 **Fields:**